 Electronic Visual Aid Requirement.
-As part of your presentation, you'll need to show a PowerPoint or Prezi presentation with at least six slides.
+As part of your presentation, you'll need to show a PowerPoint presentation with at least seven slides.
 The first slide should have your presentation title and name on it.
-The remaining five slides, however, should not have any words, letters, or numbers on them.
+The next five slides, however, should not have any words, letters, or numbers on them.
 You may not use videos or audio recordings for these five slides.
-The only things on your remaining five slides should be images.
+The only things on the five slides should be images.
+Place any cited material on the seventh slide.